Introduction to Software-Defined Networks

 After all, SDN is not that greenfield paradise that is coming without challenges or concerns.
 There are many concerns and debates in the market regarding many aspects of SDN starting from the definition.
 Some of the majors are:

-- The expenses and the risks involved in investing in new and mostly non-mature technologies is a big concern for SDN adopters.
+- The expenses and the risks involved in investing in new and sometimes non-mature technologies is a concern for SDN adopters.

-- SDN is a dramatic change comparing to how we do networking today, and most likely there is no enough trained expertise with fair skill set in current organizations that are immediatly ready to run SDN solutions with all the new technologies they involve.
+- SDN is a dramatic change comparing to how we used to do networking, and most likely there is no enough trained expertise with fair skill set in many organizations that are immediatly ready to run SDN solutions with all the new technologies they involve.

 - SDN solutions supportability is another concern that comes to my mind.
 One of the major advantages that we have with today’s proprietary equipment is that it is fairly easy to reach for vendor’s support whenever a problem is faced.
 This might not be as easy with SDN solutions due to the open nature of the technology.